 Employers often fail to recognize and harness the vested talent pool.
 The reality of this is that employees likely feel limited, but they may not be able to voice, constructively, their concerns.
 Too many talented employees are being overlooked for growth, promotion, raises and all around opportunities.
 It’s like when a service provider offers all the bells and whistles to new customers but not to existing customers.
 Existing customers feel slighted and, well, angry-undervalued and unappreciated.
 This is why they switch providers.

-So, chances are, if you’re not willing to take a chance on you’re employees, someone else is willing to take a chance with your employees.
-Cut out the cliques and good old boy systems.
+So, chances are, if you’re not willing to take a chance on your employees, someone else is willing to take a chance with your employees.
+Cut out the cliques and good-old-boy systems.
 The perspective will never change if the mindset doesn’t.
 Take time to find out what your employees offer and bring to the table.
 Find out their background and education.
 An ode to The Notorious BIG, ask “what your interests are, who you be with, things that make you smile, what numbers to dial.”
 That was just for fun, but still impactful.
 Find out about their interests and develop them.
 It’ll probably help you cut some costs and resources, while saving you time and effort of hiring new, external employees to fill roles.

 Ask yourself the next time you post a requisition externally, can someone within my organization fill this role?
 Chances are, even you will be surprised at the talent pool at your disposal any given day.
 Moreover, you’ll give an employee hope, which naturally gives others hope.
 This just might slow up the mass exodus, or something like it…